FAQs

 • What is an APR?

-Annual percentage rate (APR) represents the total yearly cost of borrowing, expressed as a percentage.
-It encompasses not only the interest rate but also other charges such as lender fees or points.
-APR provides a more comprehensive view of the actual cost of a loan over its lifetime, facilitating easier comparison between offers from different lenders.
+APR, or annual percentage rate, is the total cost of borrowing money expressed as a yearly percentage.
+It includes not just the interest rate on the loan, but also other charges like lender fees or points.
+APR gives you a more complete picture of what you'll actually pay over the life of a loan, making it easier to compare offers from different lenders.
+When you're ready to learn about 30 year home mortgages in Houston, TX, contact our staff.

 • What does it mean to lock the interest rate?